Crusade of Romanianism: Final echoes

 Eventually, the August 1944 coup toppled Antonescu and aligned Romania with the allies, while also legalizing the Communist Party.
-On October 9, the latter's official organ, Scînteia, featured a retrospective on "Iron Guard crimes".
+A passing mention by Alexandru Graur suggests that Talex had a part to play in the coup's preparation, as co-editor of the underground newspaper România Liberă.
+On October 9, the now-official Scînteia featured a retrospective on "Iron Guard crimes".
 In this context, it referred to Stelescu and his followers as: "Some members of the Iron Guard [who] were startled and sought a way out.
 They detested Codreanu and his crimes."
-Although still an anticommunist, Rădescu was brought to high office by the Soviet occupation of Romania, and, from December 1944, served as Prime Minister.
-He refused to sanction Soviet abuse of power and clashed with the Communist Party, while pursuing war against Nazi Germany.
-Additionally, Rădescu was also at war with the Iron Guard puppet government that was set up behind enemy lines, but it is still debated whether or not he actually protected those Guardsmen who did not defect to the Germans.
+Although still an anticommunist, Rădescu was brought to high office by the Soviet occupation of Romania, and, from December 1944, served as Prime Minister; for a while, Caradja was his chief of staff.
+The General refused to sanction Soviet abuse of power and clashed with the Communist Party, while pursuing war against Germany.
+Additionally, Rădescu was at war with the Iron Guard puppet government that was set up behind enemy lines—though it is still debated whether or not he actually protected those Guardsmen who did not defect to the Germans.

 The toppling of Rădescu's cabinet in February 1945 was a new step toward the communization of Romania.
 Indicted as a crypto-fascist by the communist authorities, he escaped to New York City, where he helped form the Romanian National Committee (RNC).
-While planning his escape, he had kept contact with Beleuță and Karadja, who were trying to defend Rădescu's properties from being confiscated by the communists.
+While planning his escape, he had kept contact with Beleuță and Caradja, who were trying to defend Rădescu's properties from being confiscated by the communists.
 As noted in 1948 by Alan R. McCracken, from the Office of Special Operations, Rădescu took financing from industrialist Nicolae Malaxa, who had previously sponsored the Iron Guard.
 Rădescu was also endorsed by PNȚ-ist diaspora cells, but favored a rapprochement with the Guard as the basis for continued armed resistance.
 This issue created a rift between the RNC and the Union of Romanian Jews, represented in exile by Wilhelm Filderman.
 At home, the RNC–Guardist cooperation was vilified by the Communist Party press, which suggested that, as the "former leader of the former Guardist dissidence known as 'Crusade of Romanianism'", the general had assimilated, and was reusing, Codreanu's methods.
 The surviving membership of the Crusade was also hunted down by the Romanian communist republic.
 According to aviator Ion Coșoveanu, who was for long a political prisoner, Stelists were a distinct faction among the anticommunist underground.
 Coșoveanu (quoted by writer Niculae Gheran) recalled that, once in prison, Crusade members used to bicker with Iron Guard rivals.
 Coșoveanu also notes that the Stelist faction accepted into its ranks the poet Radu Gyr, until discovering that he was informing on them for the Guardists.